Sukima Switch: History

 Ōhashi's musical duties include vocals, guitar, and harmonica, while Tokita plays piano/keyboards, numerous other instruments, and oversees overall production.
-Most of the other instrumentation heard on their albums is handled by guests and studio musicians.
+Most of the other instrumentation heard on their albums is played by guests and studio musicians.
 In this sense, their band structure and chemistry could be compared to that of the American group Steely Dan.
 Their style is very heavily jazz influenced (another similarity with Steely Dan), yet it retains core pop elements and catchy melodies that have proved popular with Japanese audiences.

 In popular culture

 Many of Sukima Switch's songs have appeared in anime and video games. Ōhashi also covered the song "Katamari on the Swing" in the PlayStation 3 game Katamari Forever.